IvanVnucec/IvanVnucec.github.io/_posts/2024-11-21-catchcam-designing-gnss-circuitry.md

 {% include figure popup=true image_path="/assets/images/antenna_signal_trace.png" caption="Antenna, matching network, and GNSS module footprints as seen from the bottom side." %}

 Note that the antenna resonant frequency shifts with different ground plane sizes as shown in [this](https://tools.molex.com/pdm_docs/as/2088900001-AS.pdf) Application specification.

-I've contacted the manufacturer for ground plane size recommendation and they have said that a 50x50 mm ground plane is sufficient for my use case, but they didn't really explain why.
-Still, they were generous enough to offer me 10 free samples, which was a nice gesture.
+{% include figure popup=true image_path="/assets/images/antenna_efficiency_vs_pcb_size.png" caption="Antenna resonant frequency shift with different PCB sizes.
+Curtesy of tools.molex.com." %}

 Also, you can see that I've spaced out any other trace or component that might potentially interfere with the GNSS signal.
 I've surrounded the GNSS signal trace with lots of ground stitching vias to create a signal waveguide in order to minimize interference.